iggyrrieta/iggyrrieta.github.io/_teaching/2019-esadeDS.md

 Professor at the ESADE bachelor’s degree in business administration.
 The subject is about lear- ning data science techniques using Python.
 The lab mainly focuses in applying different python libraries such as Pandas or Scikit-learn to introduce machine learning, logistic regression and decision trees, applied to different business areas of work.

-Since 2019 until today.
+- 2019
+- 2020